Generation X: Who are they?

 This lack of loyalty grew out of the Xers seeing members of their parents generation undergo the trauma of downsizing, re-engineering, and company closings, she explains.
 "An Xer is not going to look at any job as a lifelong commitment because he or she knows that the employer cannot make a long-term commitment to them."

-What you can do is offer Xers a work environment that recognizes their technological knowledge, their independence, and their need for recognition, says Manion.
+What you can do is offer Xers a work environment that recognizes their technological knowledge, independence, and need for recognition, says Manion.
 And don’t expect problems, she adds.
 "Managers must be careful not to create a self-fulfilling prophecy that Generation X staff members will be a problem to manage."